cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 Link: [UK Tier Sponsors](https://uktiersponsors.co.uk/)

-This is a comprehensive list of companies that ar eligible to offer visa sponsorship.
+This is a comprehensive list of companies that are eligible to offer visa sponsorship.

 I used this website in two ways: